philips-labs/cloudfoundry-examples/manifests/README.md

 ```

 # Deploy command
 You are now ready to deploy the example apps to Cloud foundry.
-The `cf` command will use the [manifest.yml](manifest.yml) to which apps to deploy:
+The `cf` command will use the [manifest.yml](manifest.yml) to determine which apps to deploy:

 ```shell
 $ cf push